Jacklu0831/UpSampler/README.md

 Invented by Ian GoodFellow in [2014](https://arxiv.org/abs/1406.2661), GAN showed amazing image generative abilities from road scenes to faces.
 However, generating images out of random noise is only a fraction of its capability.
 From switching images between domains (CycleGAN) to music generation (MidiNet), the breadth of tasks GAN could take on is still being rapidly discovered.

 Image super resolution can be defined as increasing the size of small images while keeping the drop in quality to minimum, or restoring high resolution images from rich details obtained from low resolution images.
 Simply put, the SRGAN network learns a mapping from the low-resolution patch through a series of convolutional, fully-connected, and transposed/upsampling convolutional layers into the high-resolution patch while keeping texture/perceptual details.
 It has applications in the fields of surveillance, forensics, medical imaging, satellite imaging, and consumer photography.
+Note that the SRGAN architecture implemented here is also later discovered to be useful for a variety of image augmentation tasks, such as image colorization and edge-to-photo demonstrated in [this paper](https://arxiv.org/abs/1903.09922).

-Below is my attempt to concisely explain SRGAN from [this paper](https://arxiv.org/abs/1609.04802).
-I collected some well-made images/diagrams from the paper and blogs for the visuals.
+Below is my attempt to concisely explain everything about SRGAN.
+I collected some well-made images/diagrams from the [original publish](https://arxiv.org/abs/1609.04802) for the visuals.

 ### Neural Network Architecture

 <p align="center"><image src="assets/architecture.png"></image></p>

-The high level architecture of SRGAN is quite simple, it closely resembles the vanilla GAN network and is also about reaching the [Nash Equilibrium in the zero-sum game])https://www.cs.toronto.edu/~duvenaud/courses/csc2541/slides/gan-foundations.pdf) between the generator and the discriminator.
+The high level architecture of SRGAN closely resembles the vanilla GAN architecture and is also about reaching the [Nash Equilibrium in a zero-sum game])https://www.cs.toronto.edu/~duvenaud/courses/csc2541/slides/gan-foundations.pdf) between the generator and the discriminator.

 1. High resolution (HR) ground truth images are selected from the training set
-2. Low resolution (LR) images corresponding to the HR images are created with bi-cubic downsampling
+2. Low resolution (LR) images are created with bicubic downsampling
 3. The generator upsamples the LR images to Super Resolution (SR) images to fool the discriminator
 4. The discriminator distinguishes the HR images (ground truth) and the SR images (output) to judge the generator
 5. Train discriminator and generator with backpropagation